solliancenet/azure-synapse-analytics-workshop-400/performance-tuning-guide/03-optimizing-sql-pools.md

     ![Materialized view overhead after rebuild](./media/lab3_materialized_view_rebuilt.png)

-**Study the impact of materialized views**

-Analyze the execution plan of a query

-1. Run again the query to find the number of customers in each bucket of per-customer transaction items counts:
+To further investigate the impact of material views, we will once again analyze the execution plan of a query.
+We will use the scenario that we need to determine the of customers in each bucket of per-customer transaction items counts.
+Here is the general query:

     ```sql
     SELECT